yadavhimanshu1811/ai-journal/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+IMPORTANT FILES:
+1. lib/ai.ts: takes any text, sends it to the Groq API, and asks the Llama-3.1-8B-Instant model to summarize it in 2–3 sentences and predict the mood
+2. lib/db.ts: Connect to database, avoids creating multiple MongoDB connections which would otherwise cause errors and slowdowns.
+3. app/api/auth/[...nextauth]/route.ts:
+4. lib/auth.ts: authOptions: NextAuthOptions
+5.